Andorra–France relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such as Treaty of Good Neighbors, Friendship and Cooperation (1993); Agreements on the delimitation of the border and joint management of water (2012); Agreement on technical cooperation and mutual assistance in civil protection (2014); Agreement on cross-border police and customs cooperation (2014) and an Agreement on improving the viability of the roads RN 20, 230 and 22 between Tarascon-sur-Ariège and the border with Andorra (2017).

 Trade

 France is Andorra's second largest trading partner (after Spain).
 In 2016, France provided 15% of Andorra's imports and received 15% of Andorra's exports.
-Andorra's main exports to France include tobacco and furniture while France's exports to Andorra consist of many of that nations basic food products, electricity and fuel.
+Andorra's main exports to France include tobacco and furniture while France's exports to Andorra consist of many of that nation's basic food products, electricity and fuel.
 Several French multinational companies operate in Andorra.